Chattahooligans/hooligan-hymnal-app/docs/new-deployment.md

 ## Register with the Play and App stores

 The Play store goes by relatively quickly once you pay your $25.
 Apple does more verification, which again will take more time.
-TODO: refer to create accounts section below
+More detailed information can be found in the "Create Accounts" section below.

 ## Designate at least one team member as the Apple uploader